Available at Jandakot, Perth and Murrayfield, Mandurah Airports. 13 in fleet.

 Many Cessna 152s are in service today.
 No new aircraft produced has been able to surpass the stability and reliability of the Cessna 152 as a training aircraft.

-Our Cessna 152’s are available to The Royal Aero Club of WA members and the general public for private hire, training or charter.
+Our Cessna 152’s are available to The Royal Aero Club of Western Australia members and the general public for private hire, training, scenic flights or charter.
 Bookings can be made via our friendly Operations Team on 08 9417 0000.

 - Crew: 1 pilot